etendosoftware/docs/docs/developer-guide/etendo-copilot/available-tools/ocr-tool.md

     ./gradlew update.database smartbuild --info
     ```

-4. After that, configure the tool in a Copilot App, in order to do that, go to **Copilot App** and pick the **OCR Tool** option in the **Tool** tab.
+4. After that, configure the tool in a Assistant, in order to do that, go to **Assistant** and pick the **OCR Tool** option in the **Skill and Tools** tab.

 5. Update you application:
-    - If its an OpenAI Assistant, click in the **Sync OpenAI Assistant** button.
+    - If its an OpenAI Assistant, click in the **Sync Assistant** button.
     - If its a Langchain App, restart copilot with the following commands:
     ``` bash title="Terminal"
     ./gradlew copilot.stop
     ./gradlew copilot.start
     ```

-5. Now, your Copilot App is ready to use the OCR Tool to recognize text from images or pdf that you upload in the chat.
+5. Now, your Assistant is ready to use the OCR Tool to recognize text from images or pdf that you upload in the chat.

 ## Examples